 The availability of research data is essential for scientific research.
 Reusability of data, in particular, is playing an increasingly important role in the scientific research process.
-The provision of research data in accordance with the FAIR principles has therefore become an important criterion when assessing scientific quality of research.
-In the context of research data centres, diverse infrastructures for the sustainable provision of research data have been established.
+With research data centres (RDC), established infrastructures are available that sustainably provide research data according to the FAIR principles.
 KonsortSWD’s research data management grants aim at supporting the transfer of existing data troves into these sustainable research infrastructures, thus enabling researchers to work with them.

 The first round of calls ended in April 2021.

 FAQs Call for applications

 What is the scope of the funding?